+Ahead of creating any content, a company should build their messaging and branding.
 What’s not immediately obvious in this step is that your core values must be an integral part of your message creation process.
-For example, SHIFT’s seven core values are:

 - Deliver WOW Through Service

 - Create Fun and A Little Weirdness